metrorailings/OwlBlog/content/posts/week-13-circa-picks.md

 #### _History_

 These teams hate one another.
 Last year, the Steelers managed to clown the Ravens in both their games.
-But that was a Pittsburgh team packing an elite defense.
+But that was a Pittsburgh outfit featuring an elite defense.
 This year's unit has dropped off a bit.
 Injuries have neutered them somewhat too.

 #### _Weather_